-B. Labeling Required under Country of Origin Meat Labeling Regulation Is Preempted by Implication
+B. Labeling Required under Country of Origin Meat Labeling Regulation Is Preempted by Implication under FMIA and Agricultural Marketing Act

 The Mississippi country of origin meat labeling regulation is also preempted by implication because the Mississippi rule conflicts with federal law in several important respects.
-First, the FMIA prohibits the sale, transport, offer for sale or transportation, or receipt for transportation in commerce of any meat products that are misbranded at the time of such sale, transportation, offer for sale or transportation, or receipt for transportation.
-A product will be considered "misbranded" if its labeling is false or misleading in any particular.
-22
+First, the FMIA prohibits the sale, transport, offer for sale or transportation, or receipt for transportation in commerce of any meat products that are misbranded at the time of such sale, transportation, offer for sale or transportation, or receipt for transportation.23 A product will be considered "misbranded" if its labeling is false or misleading in any particular.24